pkutaj/pkutaj.github.io/_posts/2020-01-16-HSTR-java-vs-c-sharp.md

 ---
 layout: post
-title: HSTR > The Birth of Java as a marketing ploy (podcast notes) ?
+title: History > The Birth of Java as a marketing ploy (podcast notes) ?
 ---
 ## the case
 the question is the situation out of which Java (and eventually, C#, and, even if only etymologically — JavaScript) was born in the early 1990s.